 Committee Letters - Committee letters can be used a second time if the Committee specifies in the second year, that it can be re-used.

-Individual Letters - Individual letters can be used a second time if the writer specifies in the second year that last year's letter can be reused.
-Or, the writer can simply reproduce the letter with a current date.
+Individual Letters - Individual letters can be used a second time if the letter writer reproduce the letter with a current date.

 Timely?
 Individual letters must be dated and received no earlier than May 1.
 Letters received before May 1 will be discarded.